mhibx/wazuh-security-monitoring-lab/investigations/incident-01-smb-authentication.md

 ---

-# Attack Scenario
+## Attack Scenario

-An attacker attempts to authenticate to the SMB service using a non-existent account.
+The simulated attacker attempts to authenticate to the Windows SMB service using a non-existent account.

 The Windows endpoint rejects the authentication request and records Security Event ID 4625.

-Wazuh receives the event through the Windows agent and generates a security alert.
+The Wazuh Agent forwards the event to the Wazuh Manager, where Rule ID 60122 identifies the failed authentication.

+The investigation then uses both Windows Event Viewer and Wazuh to validate the event and understand the authentication failure.

 ---